usgs/shakemap/doc_source/manual4_0/ug_products.rst

 ShakeMap also produces static graphs of the observational data plotted with the biased and unbiased GMPE.
-For example, :num:`Figure #northridge-mi-regr-w-dyfi` shows the 1994 M6.7 Northridge earthquake MMI data, and :num:`Figure #northridge-pga-regr-w-dyfi` shows the PGA data and GMPE.
+For example, :num:`Figure #northridge-mi-regr-w-dyfi-4` shows the 1994 M6.7 Northridge earthquake MMI data, and :num:`Figure #northridge-pga-regr-w-dyfi-4` shows the PGA data and GMPE.

-.. _northridge-mi-regr-w-dyfi:
+.. _northridge-mi-regr-w-dyfi-4:
 .. figure:: _static/northridge_mi_regr_w_dyfi.*
    :width: 650px
    :align: left